 4 – Social Media

 Social Media is part of marketing and sales, but it has become so important in the world today that I have placed it in its own separate category.
-The reason is that besides setting up a website, almost all artists and even companies today need to have a social media presence.
+The reason is that besides setting up a website, almost all artists and companies today need a social media presence.

 5 – Digital Savviness

-In order to survive in today’s business world, you need to have a lot of digital savvinesses.
-If you do not know how to do things like design social media posts, webpages, videos, or a host of other things you need to know to you will need to hire someone and that can be really expensive.
+To survive in today’s business world, you need to have a lot of digital savvinesses.
+If you do not know how to design social media posts, webpages, videos, or a host of other things you need to know, you will need to hire someone, which can be really expensive.

-If you do not learn the digital skills to do some of these things on your own, then you will need to pay others.
-Most businesses, especially when first starting out will not be able to afford this kind of help, so it is best if you can learn to do some of these things yourself.
+If you do not learn the digital skills to do some of these things independently, you will need to pay others.
+Most businesses, especially when first starting out, will not be able to afford this kind of help, so it is best if you can learn to do some of these things yourself.

 6- Accounting and Finances